towersvault/shinpokered/README.md

 ***Now Includes Japanese Blue!***
 - Primarily builds the lists for encounters, trades, and prizes that were in the never-localized japanese release.
 - Pokedex uses metric units.
+- Other minor graphical adjustments.

 ***Updating Your Save File***
+Deactivate all special options and NPC toggles in the old save if it's from an earlier patch.
+When loading an old save file with the latest patch, the player is automatically warped to Pallet Town.
+Normally this will be enough to update the save file without doing anything else.
-New patches might crash or have issues upon loading a save from a previous patch or an unpatched game.
+It's possible you may still have issues upon loading a save from a previous patch or an unpatched game.
-To prevent this from happening, prepare your save file in the following way:
+To prevent this from happening, save in the outdoor Pallet Town map on the old save.
---> Deactivate all special options (such as 60fps mode and NPC toggles).
---> Save in the outdoor Pallet Town map.
 You might be blocked by invisible walls upon loading the game.
 To fix this, you must use the Softlock Warp detailed below to teleport back to Pallet Town.